algorandfoundation/docs/docs/features/walletconnect.md

 ## What is WalletConnect protocol?

-WalletConnect is an open protocol to communicate securely between mobile wallets and decentralized applications (dApps) using QR code scanning (desktop) or deep linking (mobile); It’s not an app, not a blockchain and has no token.
+[WalletConnect](https://walletconnect.org/ target="_blank") is an open protocol to communicate securely between mobile wallets and decentralized applications (dApps) using QR code scanning (desktop) or deep linking (mobile); It’s not an app, not a blockchain and has no token.
 The protocol is implemented directly within the official Algorand Wallet and allows any dApp developer to add it to their application workflows.

 ## Why should I care?

-From an enduser standpoint, they really don’t need to understand _how_ it works, but they will need to accept the _connection request_ initiated by the dApp within their mobile wallet.
+From an end user standpoint, they really don’t need to understand _how_ it works, but they will need to accept the _connection request_ initiated by the dApp within their mobile wallet.
 As a dApp developer you’ll want to understand some basics about the protocol for a successful integration and provide a seamless user experience.
 Algorand provide a [custom WalletConnect schema](../reference/walletconnect-schema.md) and a [quick start guide](#quick-start-for-dapp-devs) for accelerating integrations.

 <center>![WalletConnect Header](../imgs/walletconnect-header.png)</center>